 - Poker

-… or anything else like that for real money.
+… or any other casino games for real money.
 There’s no licensing system or legal framework for operators either.
 That’s why you don’t see all the best U.S. casino sites and apps (like DraftKings, BetMGM, FanDuel, or Caesars) accepting players from the Palmetto State.

-And in case you were wondering… no, you can’t just drive to a local casino and gamble in person instead.
+And in case you were wondering, you can’t just drive to a local casino and gamble in person instead.
 South Carolina doesn’t have brick-and-mortar casinos either.

-State law (§ 16-19-40, if you want to get technical) makes it clear why.
+State law (§ 16-19-40) makes it clear why.
 It bans “any game with cards or dice,” along with just about any machine or device that is “used for gambling purposes.”

 Ultimately, the bottom line is this: when it comes to gambling, South Carolina is one of the strictest states in the country.
 Pretty much everything is off-limits.
 A couple of exceptions do exist, though: